lynnfaraday/aresmush.com/_root/tutorials/code/dev-tools.md

 - tools
 ---

-This article lists some tools that you'll probably want to get if you're doing Ares coding on your PC.
+This article lists some tools that you'll probably want to get if you're doing Ares coding.

 ## Github Desktop